awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_optimize_data_pattern_using_redshift_data_sharing/1_understand_data_sharing.md

 # Lab 1

-**Let’s first understand some data sharing terms & concepts - for details, refer to [User Guide](https://docs.aws.amazon.com/redshift/latest/dg/concepts.html):**
+**Let’s first understand some data sharing terms & concepts - for details, refer to [Amazon Redshift User Guide](https://docs.aws.amazon.com/redshift/latest/dg/concepts.html):**

 * A _datashare_ is the unit of sharing data in Amazon Redshift.
 Use datashares to share data in the same AWS account or different AWS accounts.